 There’s a toilette on site, but probably not with the style you consider appropriate for a full reading of the last edition of Micky Mouse or any other magazine.

-The Michelin Guide and the star
+order now The Michelin Guide and the star

 The Michelin Guide rate their experience according to five publicly acknowledged assessment criteria: quality of the products; mastery of flavour and cooking techniques; the personality of the chef in his cuisine; value for money; consistency between visits.
 The restaurant inspectors do not look at interior decor, table setting, or service quality in awarding stars as this is indicated by the number of “covers” it receives – represented by the fork and spoon symbol.
 In other words, they can hand out their stars to street food vendors and hawkers.
 And personally I’m a big fan of that decision, even if some of the vendors don’t live up to the Quite Comfortable level.